Contractor Licenses & Permits for a Landscaping Business in Canada

 Source

-Provincial incorporation and federal incorporation are the two main types of business incorporation in Canada.
+Provincial and federal incorporation are Canada’s two central business incorporations.
 The key variations between the two are as follows:

 • Authority: Federal incorporation is under the authority of the Government of Canada, whereas provincial incorporation is under the jurisdiction of a particular province or territory.